cloudsolver/aws-saa/atoms/EFS.md

-Elastic File System #AWSService  - is a managed NFS - it can be mounted on many EC2 instances.
+Elastic File System #AWSService  - is a managed [[NFS]] - it can be mounted on many EC2 instances.
-EFS works with EC2 instances in multi-AZ.
+EFS works with [[EC2]] instances in multi-AZ.
 Highly Available, scalable expensive (3x gp2) - pay per use.
 #UseCase CMS, Web Serving, Data Sharing, Wordpress
 Uses NFSv4.1 protocol, Security Group to control access to EFS.
 Compatible with Linux and not Windows: standard file API and POSIX.
-Encryption at rest using KMS.
+Encryption at rest using [[KMS]]. #secure
 File-system will scale storage automatically.
-Scale: 1000s of concurrent NFS clients, 10GB/second throughput
+Scale: 1000s of concurrent NFS clients, 10GB/second throughput. #performant
 Storage: Petabyte-scale NFS
 #### Performance Mode
 - General Purpose : latency-sensitive use cases e.g. Web Server, CMS